IvixLabs/BusBundle/README.md

-# CoprocBundle
+# BusBundle
-CoprocBundle for Symfony2
+BusBundle for Symfony2